 There were good entries in all the Children’s Classes, and the enthusiasm of those competing augurs well for the future.
-Cara Crisp, Sophie and Charlie Woolf, and Paige Debman won the trophies for their respective age groups.
-The best exhibit in these classes was won by Ben Phillips for his "On Holiday" photograph, and the Children’s Potato Challenge was won by Fran Pratt, and the Adults' by Pat Smith.
-The children's Biggest Spider Plant entries brought success to Charlie Evans and Katie Cooper in their respective age groups.
-Trophies were presented by the President of the Show to these very worthy prize winners.
+Shanade Knights, Charlie Woolf, and Chloe Macmillan won the trophies for their respective age groups.
+The best exhibit in these classes was won by Chloe Macmillan for her Decorated Stone.
+The Children’s Potato Challenge was won by Lois Holland, and the Adult’s by Martin Day.
+Trophies were presented by the President of the Show, to the very worthy prize winners.
+The standard of food continues to be excellent and, as always, is a marvellous credit to the limited resources of the small parish of Burstall.
+Those who worked so hard to provide and serve lunches, teas, BBQ food, ice creams, cakes and drinks throughout the day really do deserve special praise.

 Such a happy day does not happen by accident.
 Much hard work was expended by many people to achieve yet another great success.
-Thanks go to all who kindly and cheerfully helped and contributed.
-Special thanks to the sponsors, to the stewards, judges and exhibitors of the Flower Show, to donors of Grand Draw Prizes, bottles for the tombola and other items for sale on the stalls.
+Thanks go to all who kindly and cheerfully helped contributed and supported the Show.
+Special thanks to the sponsors, stewards, judges and exhibitors of the Flower Show, to donors of Grand Draw Prizes, bottles for the tombola and other items for sale on the stalls.
 Thanks also to those who prepared the showground, organised, erected and helped with side shows, and last but not least to those who contributed food and served refreshments throughout the day, and to those who washed up and cleared up at the end.
-The standard of food continues to be excellent and, as always, is a marvellous credit to the limited resources of the small parish of Burstall.
-Those who worked so hard to provide and serve lunches, teas, BBQ food, ice creams, cakes and drinks throughout the day really do deserve special praise.

-We shall now start preparing for next year’s Show, which will be held on Saturday August 4.
+We shall now start preparing for next year’s Show, which will be held on Saturday 3rd August 2019.